Review of Porco Rosso (1992)

 Fascists strive for power around the Adriatic as the Great Depression grips the world.
 A seaplane pilot who guiltily survived WW1 keeps the regional air pirates at bay and afloat until he runs into a gallant and ruthless American.

 An intensely nostalgic European aerial combat adventure with an element of Buddhist fable, in that the main character was reincarnated as a pig without really dying (transcarnated?), and everyone notices this, but nobody minds.
+Compare the minor character Michele in Two Women (1960), an Italian who has retreated to the countryside and eats well during WW2.
+Michele exclaims “We’re pigs!
+Admit it, we’re pigs.”

 The multilingual opening recalls McLaren’s “Boogie-Doodle” (1948).
 Some names are recycled from 3000 Leagues in Search of Mother (1976) and the sign held up by the team of teratomorphs in the closing credits also alludes to that earlier project (“3000½”).